mittagessen/dmml_notebooks/README.md

 # Image analysis notebooks

-This is a colletion of materials for processing images of manuscripts using Python.
+This is a collection of materials for processing images of manuscripts using Python.
 It is intended primarily for teaching purposes, aimed at students in the Humanities who have little or no specialist expertise in programming or image processing.
 As such, it is not intended to represent the latest in the